eclipse-openj9/openj9-docs/docs/xxjitservershareromclasses.md

 Enable this option when multiple clients that are running identical or similar applications connect to a single server.

 This option enables a caching optimization that allows the server to use ROM classes that are cached for one client while compiling for a different client.
-This behavior reduces the memory usage at the server.
-Moreover, footprint at the server can be reduced because only a single copy of a particular Java&trade; class is cached.
+This behavior reduces the memory usage at the server because only a single copy of a particular Java&trade; class is cached.

 ## See also